 We only had enough coins for 40 minutes in the parking meter.

-My husband and I searched quickly for a place to enjoy at least a tiny adventure feast.
+We searched quickly, for a place to enjoy at least a tiny adventure feast.

-We found this old sign hanging above the door to Eastern Bakery, Chinatown's s oldest sweet shop...open since 1924.
+We found this old sign hanging above the door to Eastern Bakery.
+It is Chinatown's oldest sweet shop, open since 1924.

 This tiny shop was cluttered with paper lanterns and overflowing shelves.